ecs-org/ecs-docs/admin-manual/_sources/configuration.txt

 ### Modify Configuration

-Any applied change in the config file will reconfigure the appliance on the next appliance-update run to the new values found in the configuration.
+Any applied change in the config file will reconfigure the appliance on the next appliance restart run to the new values found in the configuration.

 Eg. if you want to change your backup target to a different location, just change the value and restart the appliance, it will detect and configure